olml89/revo-test/README.md

 ````php
 php ./bin/prime-numbers.php
 ````
-The prompt will ask for a valid integer number.
-When it is input, it will calculate all the prime numbers up to and including that input using the Eratosthenes sieve algorithm.
+The prompt will ask for a natural number.
+When it is input, it will calculate all the prime numbers up to and including that number using the Eratosthenes sieve algorithm.
 It has been optimized to save up memory usage.

 An error would be output if the input is not a valid positive integer.